|

 mission of our lives is the salvation of souls.
 Your first responsibility

-is to your own salvation, of course, and after
+is to your own salvation; then, after

-that you must do all you can for the salvation of other souls.
+that, you must do all you can for the salvation of other souls.
 Pray constantly

 for their repentance, no matter what they have done or have failed to